 I was a wall flower grouping up.
 I listened to friends’ dreams, comedy, tragedies and processed our stories in my visual journals.
-Some entries were all fun and games, and others anxiety and depression.
-To challenge my comfort zones, I publicly exhibited a journal.
+Some entries were all fun and games, and others were a total bummer.
+To challenge my comfort zones, I publicly exhibited one of my journals.
 After that experience journaling became a space open for public consumption, which meant I could no longer trust it.
 I lost a very special connection to my most reliable confidant – myself.

 College in New York City allowed novel experiences immersed in school, work, social activities, and meeting new people.
 I met musicians, designers, poets and creatives of all kinds.
 As always, I was invigorated hearing their stories and ideas.
 I invested my free time in community service.
 Again, I enjoyed hearing people’s stories, helping them come to solutions.

 Somehow, my degree from Pratt Institute left me uninspired.
 Creating art for myself was still not easy but making art with and for others came naturally.
 This led to collaborations with writers printing chapbooks.
 I designed art books as immersive, sensory experiences in books.
 This was satisfying and I threw myself into work.
 Even though I moved back to my hometown, in 2012, the connections and collaborations made the place feel new.
 I decided to reconnect with my journaling habit.